-- Banks do not offer the necessary services

-- A lack of ID or credit

-- Prior bank account problems

-- Inconvenient hours or locations offered by banks7
+- Financial institutions do not offer the necessary services - A lack of ID or credit - Prior bank account problems - Inconvenient hours or locations offered by financial institutions8

 These diverse barriers help explain how getting banked is not always a viable or even rational option.
-For many, prepaid debit cards and other forms of saving money are perceived as simpler to use, more predictable, and insulated from many of the above referenced issues with banks.
-There is a perception by some that bank alternatives offer more value--value that may include convenience and opportunity cost beyond pure financial values such as interest rates and fees.
-But by gaining a more holistic understanding of the consumer's experience, we might better position banking as the obviously superior product experience.
+For many, prepaid debit cards and other forms of saving money are perceived as simpler to use, more predictable, and insulated from many of the above referenced issues with financial institutions.
+Upon hearing this, many in the financial sector are dismayed due to their perception of the apparently more obvious value of a true banking relationship.
+But the pure financial values that such relationships bring-such as lower interest rates and fees-may also bring with them opportunity costs-and the above concerns-that are often ignored and dismissed out of hand.
+By gaining a more holistic understanding of the consumer experience, we might better enable formal banking to serve as a truly superior overall product experience for everyone.
+This is where the theme of service design mentioned at the opening and in the methods section comes in.

 Consequently in this research, we wanted to understand the perceptions of youth on their terms.
 We sought to represent the holistic experience of OSC youth as we explored why some remain unbanked.
-The goal we believe--as is true for innovation in any market--is to understand the reality of the consumers' experience on their terms.
+We believe that the goal--as is true for innovation in any market--is to understand the reality of the consumers' experience on their terms.
 In this case, formal banking has great potential to help individuals manage their money.
-We saw our task as learning what factors advance or hinder the realization of that value within the consumer-bank relationship.
+We saw our task as learning what factors advance or hinder the realization of that value within the consumer banking relationship.
 We wanted to understand how to make banking both accessible and beneficial to these youth based on a maximum respect for the unique constellation of their objectives and needs.